MetaMask/metamask-docs/snaps/how-to/publish-a-snap.md

 ---
 description: Develop, test, and publish a Snap.
-sidebar_position: 1
+sidebar_position: 7
 ---

-# Develop a Snap
+# Publish a Snap

 A Snap can integrate with and extend the functionality of MetaMask using the [Snaps entry points](../reference/entry-points.md), [Snaps API](../reference/snaps-api.md), and